EURECA-PRO

 19 Jan, 2026

 Get a hands-on intro to Innovation & Entrepreneurship (I&E)!
-In the I&E 101: Sustainable Innovation and Ecopreneurship course, inspiring lecturers share their own startup stories on what sparked their ideas, what went right (and wrong), and what they learned along the way.
+In the I&E 101: Sustainable Innovation and Ecopreneurship course, inspiring lecturers share their own start-up stories on what sparked their ideas, what went right (and wrong), and what they learnt along the way.
 You’ll connect with fellow students and entrepreneurs across EURECA-PRO and beyond, exchange ideas, and explore real I&E opportunities tied to big challenges like Clean Energy, Industry 4.0, Sustainable Health, the Circular Economy, and building a Sustainable & Just Society.

 You’ll learn how to turn your own ideas into action, build practical skills, and discover ways to collaborate with industry partners to create real-world impact.